SIDN/spin/doc/mqtt_protocol.md

-The spin_mqtt.lua daemon will send traffic information to the topic SPIN/traffic.
+The Spindaemon will send traffic information to the topic SPIN/traffic.
 It will listen on the topic SPIN/commands for commands.

 All messages are of the format